-- Open the Home Cover. - Switch the 2-way ink valves for Black & Cyan to 'S' position. - Open the solution 2-way valve (to 'S' position). - Push onto the Flush button (on the rear side of the carriage) with intervals >>> 1 second ON and 4 seconds OFF >>> till you see the cleaning solution coming out of Black & Cyan print heads. - ▶ Switch the 2-way ink valves for Black & Cyan back to 'I' position. - Repeat this sequence for Magenta & Light Magenta print heads. - Repeat this sequence for Light Cyan & Yellow print heads. - Now, switch all the six 2-way ink valves to 'S' position and press the Flush button for 1 second (cleaning all the print heads at one time). - Close the Solution 2-way valve (back to 'I' position). - Clean the residue of the cleaning solution on the print heads (just a gentle tap) and clean the base plate. - ▶ Turn the Vacuum Gauge to zero. - Push the Red Emergency Button. - Turn the Power Switch 'OFF' (from rear side of the Anapurna).
+- Open the Home Cover. - Switch the 2-way ink valves for Black & Cyan to 'S' position. - Open the solution 2-way valve (to 'S' position). - Push onto the Flush button (on the rear side of the carriage) with intervals >>> 1 second ON and 4 seconds OFF >>> till you see the cleaning solution coming out of Black & Cyan print heads. - Switch the 2-way ink valves for Black & Cyan back to 'I' position. - Repeat this sequence for Magenta & Light Magenta print heads. - Repeat this sequence for Light Cyan & Yellow print heads. - Repeat this sequence for the two varnish print heads. - Now, switch all the eight 2-way ink valves to 'S' position and press the Flush button for 1 second (cleaning all the print heads at one time). - Close the Solution 2-way valve (back to 'I' position). - Clean the residue of the cleaning solution on the print heads (just a gentle tap) and clean the base plate. - Turn the Vacuum Gauge to zero. - Push the Red Emergency Button. - Turn the Power Switch 'OFF' (from rear side of the Anapurna).